joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/capturing-sound-input.md

 streaming media server such as Flash Media Server.

-In particular, your application can attach a Microphone object to a NetStream object and transmit data directly from the user’s microphone to the server.
+In particular, your application can attach a Microphone object to a NetStream object and transmit data directly from the user's microphone to the server.
 Audio data can also be streamed from the server to an application and played back as part of a MovieClip or by using a Video object.